Cobalt Flux Pad: Compatibility

-The original control box shipped with Cobalt Flux pads was designed to work only with the PlayStation 2; many home players wanted to use the pad with an Xbox or PC, but running this control box through converters for standard PS2 controllers usually caused an unacceptable amount of latency during play.
+The original control box shipped with Cobalt Flux pads was designed to work only with the PlayStation 2.
+Players who wanted to use the pad with an Xbox or PC by running this control box through converters for standard PS2 controllers experienced an unacceptable amount of latency during play.
 Cobalt Flux has since released a new control box with built-in connectivity for PS2, Xbox, and the PC.

 There is also a special Pump It Up version of the control box that enables the center sensor and properly maps all buttons in order to play Pump It Up without issue.
 This version connects to PS2 only.

-Design Concerns

-The design of the standard dance platform allocates for each panel to be at the same height, with a small gap between each panel.
-Experienced arcade players often dislike the flat feel.
-The black panel modification kit that Cobalt Flux produces attempts to simulate arcade-style inset arrow panels.

-Other concerns on the design include mobility and safety.
-The wood base adds considerable weight and bulk, although it has a slimmer profile and is lighter than arcade dance platforms.
-However, many buyers of Cobalt Flux dance platforms have set them up permanently.

-The connection to the control box uses a cable which hangs out of the top of the pad as a dongle.
-If one is careless in setting down the pad it may be possible to sever this connector.

-Additional Versions
+Additional versions

 In 2005, Cobalt Flux began to offer more durable dance platform variations with extended warranties and additional features like monitor mounts.
 These were installed at schools, fitness centers, and other institutions, and had identifying decals and black trim to distinguish them from the residential pads.

 These commercial versions are intended to be fixed in place and also have shock absorbing material included to lessen joint strain.
 The heaviest duty commercial mat is built to US military specification and has a four-year warranty.
 School platforms have handles as these tend to be set up and packed away.

-Modification

-It is possible, with knowledge of the dance platform's pinout, to build your own control box.
-This is especially popular for the Xbox, as a control box built with the electronics from a soft dance pad will be properly recognized as a dance pad, not a controller.

-The Flux is shipped with the central panel de-activated.
-This central panel is used in Pump It Up, and a procedure in the user manual describes how to activate it.

-It is possible to adjust the height of unused panels by inserting a piece of cardboard or a shim underneath the panel.